isomerpages/moe-westspringpri-P0/_values/Events/Hari Raya Aidilfitri.md

 third_nav_title: Events
 ---
 # Hari Raya Aidilfitri 2023
-**

-West Springers celebrated Hari Raya Aidilfitri on Wednesday, 26 April 2023.&nbsp; The theme for this year's celebration is Gempak Raya.
-This year, we highlighted 3 misconceptions on Hari Raya Celebration through a skit.
-Students learned on how someone can wish a Muslim on Hari Raya, is there a need for color coordinated clothes and also the act of giving or sharing with others.
-On top of that, we featured some of our Malay culture.
-Hence, performances by the talents of West Springers were showcased through Dikir Barat, Kompang and Tarian.
-The celebration ended with West Springers sing-along to a Raya Sudah Tiba song following to a tune of Rasa Sayang Eh.
+On Wednesday, 26 April 2023, West Springers celebrated Hari Raya Aidilfitri with the theme "Gempak Raya".
+This year's celebration focused on dispelling three misconceptions about Hari Raya through a skit.
+Students learned about how to wish Muslims on Hari Raya, whether wearing color-coordinated clothes was necessary, and the significance of giving and sharing with others.
+The event also featured various performances showcasing our Malay culture, including Dikir Barat, Kompang, and Tarian.
+The celebration ended on a high note with West Springers singing along to the Raya Sudah Tiba song, following the tune of Rasa Sayang Eh.

-During the recess activities, West Springers got the opportunity to experience various activities, such as creating a Raya decoration using origami papers, tanjak making and playing Kompang.
-There was also a photobooth for West Springers to take photos with their friends!
+During recess, West Springers participated in various activities such as creating Raya decorations using origami paper, making tanjaks, and playing Kompang.
+A photobooth was also set up for them to capture memories with their friends.

-This was certainly a new, yet enjoyable experience for them where the whole school come together to celebrate Hari Raya.
-We hope all of them had enjoyed the performances and learn something new.
+It was a memorable experience for everyone, as the entire school came together to celebrate Hari Raya.
+We hope that all of them enjoyed the performances and learned something new.

-Stay safe and Selamat Hari Raya to all, Maaf Zahir dan Batin!
+Stay safe and Selamat Hari Raya to all!
+Maaf Zahir dan Batin!

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSrL6u9bf6Fqk28fNwHclAiVWTc0OBHl7at13RVyA1k_knKIWDSyzqS6EcGJt7VwhK6Wt7R1CiVoXIn/embed?start=true&amp;loop=true&amp;delayms=3000" frameborder="0" width="700" height="729" allowfullscreen="true"></iframe>